ibm-cloud-docs/EventStreams/messagehub115.md

 {: codeblock}

-## How the COS bridge partitions data into objects
+## How the Cloud Object Storage bridge partitions data into objects
 {: notoc}

-One of the features of the COS bridge is its ability to partition Kafka messages and store them as objects named with a common prefix.
+One of the features of the Cloud Object Storage bridge is its ability to partition Kafka messages and store them as objects named with a common prefix.
 A group of objects named with a common prefix is called a partition.
-COS bridge partitioning is a different concept from Kafka partitioning.
+Cloud Object Storage bridge partitioning is a different concept from Kafka partitioning.

-Each time the COS bridge
-has a batch of data to upload to the COS service, it creates one or more objects containing the data.
+Each time the Cloud Object Storage bridge has a batch of data to upload to the Cloud Object Storage service, it creates one or more objects containing the data.
 The decision about how to partition messages and name the resulting objects depends on how the bridge is configured.
 Object names can contain Kafka metadata and possibly data from the messages themselves.
-Currently, the bridge supports the following two ways to partition Kafka messages into COS objects:
+Currently, the bridge supports the following two ways to partition Kafka messages into Cloud Object Storage objects:

 * By Kafka message offset.
 * By an ISO 8601 date present in each Kafka message.
 This requires the Kafka messages to comprise a valid JSON format object.